 Estimated Available Funds and Distribution of Funds

-Support for CDI projects varies from year to year and is directly influenced by the overall USGS budget.
-Since fiscal year 2009, CDI projects have been funded at a total of about \$400,000 - \$600,000 each year and it is anticipated that FY23 will be similar to previous years.
-Applicants can request funding up to \$55,000 per project.
+Support for CDI projects varies yearly and is directly influenced by the overall USGS budget.
+Since fiscal year 2009, CDI projects have been funded at a total of \$400,000 - \$600,000 each year.